owenlangejans/owenlan.github.io/index.md

 ### Introduction

 Hello, my name is Owen Langejans.
 I’m currently a high school student planning to pursue a degree in Mathematics.
-I spend my time learning and practicing running (not running code but actual running), playing chess, table tennis, and working at Forensic Fluids Laboratories for database developement.
+I spend my time learning, running (not running code but actual running), playing chess, table tennis, and working at Forensic Fluids Laboratories for database developement.
 I enjoy coding and am new to web development.

 ### Current Projects